doctorfree/Obsidian-Doctorfree/README.md

 This is arguably the most reliable route, but will require some familiarity with coding.

-I recommend using [Node.js](https://nodejs.org/en/) so you can leverage the [Sass](https://sass-lang.com/) I'm starting to break out so you can make meaningful changes.
+I recommend using [Node.js](https://nodejs.org/en/) so you can leverage the [Sass](https://sass-lang.com/) and make meaningful changes.

-The Sass partials are will a work in progress though, so the way things are organized will probably change over time as I establish out better ways to structure how theming styles should be organized.
+The Sass partials are a work in progress and may change over time.

 ## Typography